counterfactual/monorepo/README.md

 For a more detailed description of contract architecture, please see [ARCHITECTURE.md](./ARCHITECTURE.md).

-## Contributing

-Counterfactual is an open-source project.
-Development happens in the open on GitHub, and we welcome bugfixes and improvements from the community.

 ### Security

 If you find a security issue, please contact us at security@counterfactual.com.